armurox/portfolio-tracker/README.md

 1. Clone this repo

-2. install the required dependencies (use pip install -r requirements.txt for versions before python 3.x or pip3 install -r requirements.txt for python 3.x or greater to install them).
+2. Install the required dependencies (use pip install -r requirements.txt for versions before python 3.x or pip3 install -r requirements.txt for python 3.x or greater to install them).

 3. Run the code with `python` (or `python3` for python 3.x or greater) `portfolio_tracker.py`.
 The program will prompt you to enter the financial instrument's symbol, type (stock or future), and starting position (0 to run custom simulations).